Septic Field Design in BC

 Septic field failures and the filing process

 A ROWP (Registered Onsite Wastewater Practitioner) according to our standards can issue a septic filing after installing a replacement septic field.
-This is provided the drainfield malfunction is of a health concern or can possibly cause contamination to nearby waterways or neighboring properties.
+This is provided the drainfield malfunction is of a health concern or can possibly cause contamination to nearby waterways or neighbouring properties.

 If there is no immediate concern and the septic field is failing then the course of action is to conduct the necessary soil testing procedures and file the design/plan prior to installation.
 Of course, a quicker course of action is necessary to install the replacement septic field in a timely manner.